This article was last updated on Nov. 9, 2022.

 Brokerages like Compass and eXp have wielded agent equity programs in recent years as a powerful recruiting tool.
+(However, Compass announced in August 2022 they have ended this benefit.)
 Taking advantage of your new brokerage’s stock investment options is a risk for agents that may or may not pay off, but is something that should certainly be considered seriously when moving to a new company.

 When she first moved to Compass, Palanca said she was most attracted by the splits the brokerage offered.
-But in hindsight, she said that she wished she had considered more heavily the company equity program, which allows agents to convert some of their commission into company shares.
+But in hindsight, she said that she wished she had considered more heavily the company equity program, which at that time allowed agents to convert some of their commission into company shares.
 “Maybe that should have made more of a difference to me,” she said.

-However, a recent analysis by real estate advisor and tech expert Mike DelPrete argued that for Compass agents who invested in the company early on, it’s been a big gamble that hasn’t provided positive returns.
+However, an analysis by real estate advisor and tech expert Mike DelPrete argued that for Compass agents who invested in the company early on, it was a big gamble that didn’t provide positive returns.